Williams-Pratt House

 The Williams-Pratt House, is a roughly 11,040 sq. ft. mansion located in Buffalo, New York, which was built between 1896 and 1899.
-The house was designed by architect Stanford White of the New York firm of McKim, Mead, and White for Charles Howard Williams and his wife Emma.
+The house was designed by architect Stanford White of the New York firm of McKim, Mead & White for Charles Howard Williams and his wife Emma.
 The building is a contributing property to the Delaware Avenue Historic District designated in 1974.

 History

-In 1895, Charles Howard Williams and his wife, the former Emma Alice Jewett, engaged Stanford White of McKim, Mead and White to design them a residence at 690 Delaware on an adjoining lot to his brother William at 672 Delaware Avenue.
+In 1895, Charles Howard Williams and his wife, the former Emma Alice Jewett, engaged Stanford White of McKim, Mead & White to design them a residence at 690 Delaware on an adjoining lot to his brother William at 672 Delaware Avenue.
 Williams, the eldest son of Gibson T. Williams, was on the board of directors of several banks, including the Bank of Buffalo and the Bank of Niagara in Niagara Falls, and owned extensive real estate holdings in the area, largely "along the east side of Main Street, between Eagle and Tupper streets".

 Edward York, later of York and Sawyer, assisted White on the project.
 The main house was 11,040-square-feet and had a 6,242-square-foot carriage house was built for $66,700.
 The front portico, featuring iron railings made by August Feine & Sons, is supported by six Ionic columns.
 The property is surrounded by a fence and gates were made locally in Buffalo by John H. Williams Iron Works.
 The north side of the house prominently features a porte-cochère.

 According to the 1974 nomination of the Delaware Avenue Historic District to the National Register of Historic Places: "The red brick #690 is also three stories but appears smaller than its neighbor to the south.
 It has a hipped roof and a two-story front porch with Ionic columns.
 On the interior, a sculptured fireplace, a carved staircase, tiled walls, and gold leaf wall decorations remain as well as many of the origin brass and crystal wall fittings."